 Ljiljana Cumura is a master in sociology, researcher and youth worker.
 Her expertise and research focuses are on sociology, methodology of teaching, disability politics, youth & community studies, participatory action research methodology, integration and migration.
 She implemented more than hundred projects and researches all over the Europe.
 Some of them are recognized as examples of good practice and are present in numerous scientific journals.
 Ljiljana holds ten awards for great impact in journalism, education, intercultural learning, music, documentary film, youth work, victimology and social welfare.
 She is visiting lecturer on VCC Academy Poland/CPS Academy Serbia for module “Project Management and EU Funds” and active member of Malta Sociological Association.

-Sociologists and/or other social scientists, that is, persons with a recognized qualification in the field of social science, as well as tertiary level students of sociology and/or other social sciences are eligible for membership.
+Sociologists and/or other social scientists, that is, persons with a recognized qualification in the field of social science, as well as other persons interested in this field, are eligible for membership.
 MSA is a registered voluntary organisation in Malta (VO 1323)

-Postal Address: Malta Sociological Association 227, U3A Building, University of Malta, Msida MSD2080, MALTA.
+Postal Address: Malta Sociological Association, Room 305, Old Humanities, Department of Sociology, University of Malta, Msida MSD2080, MALTA.